playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ---

-The "Elements" part of BEM is then referring to the elements within each "Box".
+The "Elements" part of BEM is then referring to the elements within each "Box."

 For example, both the header and the search box have icons inside.
 We would then prefix the "Box" name and then the name of the "Element":